-process\name [([PR])]
+task name [([PR])]

 A user-defined profile reference.
-If supplied, the function returns the name associated with the PID of the last instance of the trace event which satisfies the conditions for the specified profile.
-If omitted, the function returns the name associated with the PID of the current trace event.
-For more information, see "Profile References" on page 15-181.
+If supplied, the function returns the name of the task associated with the last instance of the trace event which satisfies the conditions for the specified profile.
+If omitted, the function returns the name of the task associated with the current trace event.
+For more information, see "Profile References" on page 16-195.

-• "offset\process\name()" on page 15-163
+• "offset_task_name()" on page 16-177

-thread\name()
+thread_name()

-The thread\name() function returns the thread name associated with a trace event.
+The thread_name() function returns the thread name associated with a trace event.